Velo3D Inc. (VLD) Shares Down Despite Recent Market Volatility - News Heater

-Velo3D Inc. (NYSE: VLD) has experienced a decline in its stock price by -3.68 compared to its previous closing price of 1.90.
-However, the company has seen a fall of -10.29% in its stock price over the last five trading days.
+The stock of Velo3D Inc. (NYSE: VLD) has decreased by -13.26 when compared to last closing price of 1.81.Despite this, the company has seen a loss of -20.71% in its stock price over the last five trading days.

 Is It Worth Investing in Velo3D Inc. (NYSE: VLD) Right Now?